 Drug Manufacturing, Cultivation, or Importation

 This refers to the production, preparation, or processing of a controlled substance.
-The most common manufacture charge in Washington relates to marijuana since only those with a license can legally grow cannabis.
+The most common manufacturing charge in Washington relates to marijuana since only those with a license can legally grow cannabis.
 This is a class C felony with a possible punishment of up to five years in prison.
 Other serious drug manufacturing crimes include processing cocaine, methamphetamine, and heroin.
 These have heightened penalties as Class B felonies with prison sentences of up to 10 years.

 Under RCW 46.61.502 you are prohibited from driving “under the influence of or affected by intoxicating liquor, marijuana or any drug.”
 This covers any impairing agent found in your bloodstream.
-Since there is no predetermined amount to facilitate a conviction, impairment is established on a case-by case basis.
+Since there is no predetermined amount to facilitate a conviction, impairment is established on a case-by-case basis.
 If convicted, an offender will be subjected to Washington’s normal DUI penalties.